ucb-sejits/ctree-tutorial/4-functional_numpy.rst

 With the current implementation we would substitute ``np_reduce`` by a ``MultiNode``.
 But the right thing to do is to insert the ``MultiNode`` before and then use the ``return_ref`` in the assignment.
-In order know that the call is being within an assignment node, we created a new transformer:
+In order to know that the call is within an assignment node, we created a new transformer:

 .. code:: python